-Where you aware that more than 50% of your home’s energy costs are needed for your heating and cooling?
-This is the reason why it’s essential to secure an energy-efficient HVAC system.
+Where you aware that more than 50 percent of your home’s energy costs are from your heating and cooling?
+This is the reason why it’s critical to have an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at combusting natural gas into heat.
-An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while generating heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.

-In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save money and encourage sustainability.
+In 2022, the Biden Administration revealed new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save consumers money and encourage sustainability.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-For the time being, not much, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+As of now, not much, as the proposed rule won't go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

-But if you need furnace replacement in soon, highly energy-efficient furnaces are now available.
-Learn how these furnaces can help you save on energy bills now.
+But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are already available.
+Find out how these furnaces can help you save on energy bills now.

 Guide to Condensing Furnaces